 Following your passion is about having the courage to design your life in how you seat fit.
-For me, it was entrenched in my being that I knew I had to explore the world and delve into all the possibilities of a travel life: constant learning, complex challenges, consistent freedom.
+For me, it’s entrenched in my soul to explore the world and delve into all possibilities of travel life: constant learning, complex challenges, consistent freedom.
 Consequently, my road is not perfectly paved but rather a mix of traffic jams, detours and proceed with caution signs.

 Therefore, I understand the curiosity and quizzical nature people have towards my life as it goes against everything society says – after university delve into a 40-year consistent career, settle with a partner, have kids, pay off the mortgage, save for retirement.
 Except saving for retirement, I have not ticked off any of the other requirements.

 Am I brave because I am not bound to a stable job or home life?
 Am I brave because I once gave up a job with 6 weeks of holiday and an awesome pension?
 Am I brave because I have gone against societal norms and family influence to lead a life truly for myself?